skyrocketbrands/Resume-Builder/README.md

 # AI Resume Builder (Free)

-This is a simple resume builder powered by OpenAI.
-It generates professional resumes based on user input, designed for free public use.
+This is a simple AI-powered tool that helps users create professional resumes based on their input.

-🛠 Built with HTML + JavaScript + OpenAI API
+🛠 Built with HTML + JavaScript + AI language model
-💼 Created to help job seekers in the US, UK, and other Western countries
+💼 Designed for job seekers in the US, UK, and Western countries
-📈 Monetized via AdSense (planned)
+📈 Monetized via AdSense

 ---

 ## How to Use
-Just enter your information → click “Generate Resume” → download your PDF instantly.
+Enter your details → click “Generate Resume” → download your PDF instantly.

 ---

 ## Tech Stack
 - HTML
 - JavaScript
-- OpenAI (GPT-4 or GPT-3.5 via API)
-- Vercel (for hosting)
+- Vercel (hosting)
+- Private AI API (used securely with serverless functions)